 #10.
 Bird Park

-Bali Bird Park & Reptile Park is a great educational attraction for families.
+Bali Bird Park & Reptile Park is a great educational attraction for everyone.
 While walking around among the 2000 tropical plants, the visitors can see 1000 birds and more than 250 species coming from the Indonesian archipelago and many of them roaming around free.
 It is one of the rare places where you can come close to exotic birds and magnificent species, like parrots, owls, eagles and macaws.
 Bird Park’s mission is to breed endangered species in captivity in order to preserve their species.
 You can take some photos with the birds resting on your arms!

 #11.Lovina Beach